 HMP Stocken is in Rutland, on the edge of Stocken Park (its Hall is supposedly haunted by no less than three ghosts), which is around halfway between Peterborough and Nottingham.

-The officers described a ‘safe’ prison and ‘reliable regime’ with good staff-prisoner relations and a committed, flexible ‘can do’ workforce who share ‘good camaraderie’ and who welcome new staff.
-They said the No. 1 inspired ‘continual improvement’ in all staff and led a ‘very’ visible and approachable SMT who were ‘good at thanks’ for jobs well done and ‘have our backs’ (including ‘excellent’ support for any staff assaulted e.g. No. 1, Care Team, Chaplaincy and colleagues are ‘quick’ to contact and offer support).
-They rated a monthly training day, full staff briefing, the staff mess, time out of cell, and the workshops & vocational training.
+The Officers described a ‘safe’ prison and ‘reliable regime’ with good staff-prisoner relations and a committed, ‘can do’ workforce who share ‘good camaraderie’ and welcome new staff.
+They said the No. 1 inspired ‘continual improvement’ in all staff and led a ‘very’ visible and approachable SMT who were ‘good at thanks’ for jobs well done and ‘have our backs’ – and rated ‘excellent’ support from the No. 1 down for any staff who are assaulted.
+They valued regular training days and full staff briefings, and the staff mess.
+Time out of cell, and the workshops & vocational training, were positives for prisoners.

 The prisoners agreed on the regime, time out of cell, workshops & vocational training, and that Governor-grades were visible and approachable.
-They praised ‘a lot’ of ‘very good’ officers ‘who really care’.
-They liked busking prisoners who ‘brighten the day’, and regular fundraising events with prisoners and staff.
-The gym was ‘great’ (‘very good’ facilities including ‘5 sessions a week’) and its staff ‘fantastic’.
+They praised ‘very good’ Officers ‘who really care’.
+They liked busking prisoners on the route to work who ‘brighten the day’, and fundraising events with prisoners and staff.
+The gym was ‘great’ (access and facilities) and its staff ‘fantastic’.
 They rated the range of peer mentors & support workers, and regular ‘effective’ wing forum meetings with residential managers.
 They liked ‘mainly single cells’ throughout, wing cooking facilities, a good canteen list (‘better than most’), hot food and a varied menu for visits, regular family days, and Storybook Dads.
-The drug recovery wing was ‘excellent’ and the library ‘very good’ including a peer-led Thursday book club for new readers and the Toe-by-Toe programme.
+The drug recovery wing was ‘excellent’ and the library ‘very good’ inc. a peer-led book club for new readers and Toe-by-Toe programme.